NOTICE OF PROTECTION PROVIDED BY WYOMING LIFE AND HEALTH INSURANCE GUARANTY ASSOCIATION

 - any policy of reinsurance (unless an assumption certificate was issued pursuant to the reinsurance policy of contract);

 - interest rate yields that exceed an average rate or interest earned on an equity indexed policy;

-- credits given in connection with the administration of a policy by a group contract holder;
+- experience rating credits given in connection with the administration of a policy to a group contract holder;

 - annuity contracts issued by a nonprofit insurance company exclusively for the benefit of nonprofit educational institutions and their employees;